mpod/kernel-playground/bmp280/README.md

 Tools from `i2c-tools` package can be used for easy debugging of I2C devices from command line.
 Those tools reguire I2C kernel support which can be enabled from `raspi-config`.
-After rebooting Raspberry Pi install `i2c-tools` with:
+After selecting appropriate options and rebooting Raspberry Pi install `i2c-tools` with:

 ```
 $ sudo apt-get install i2c-tools